-Using the reported data, the Institute evaluation team produces quarterly, annual, and ad-hoc reports.
-They also present to the oversight committee quarterly and provide quarterly data snapshots to state and local stakeholders, including key target data and programmatic information.
+Using the reported data, the Institute of Government evaluation team produces quarterly, annual, and ad-hoc reports.
+They also provide quarterly data snapshots to state and local stakeholders, including key target data and programmatic information.
 These data are also used to assess grant objectives and to create a sustainable framework for data-driven decision-making at the state and local levels.
 The Institute of Government coordinates with the Georgia Criminal Justice Coordinating Council (CJCC) and DJJ to carry out these responsibilities.